madcowfred/evething/README.rst

 #.
 Activate the virtualenv: ``cd thingenv``, ``source bin/activate``.
 #.
 Clone the EVEthing git repository: ``git clone -b develop git://github.com/madcowfred/evething.git``.
 #.
 Install the required libraries using pip: ``cd evething``, ``pip install -r requirements.txt``.
 #.
+Note to install celery properly you will need to install the proper version for the broker you want to use, See http://celery.readthedocs.org/en/latest/getting-started/first-steps-with-celery.html#choosing-a-broker
+#.
 Copy evething/local_settings.example to evething/local_settings.py then open
    local_settings.py in some sort of text editor and edit settings.
 #. ``python manage.py syncdb``, say NO when it asks if you would like to create an admin user.